Auditing & Attestation

 Requirements for education in order to sit for the CPA exam vary by state or jurisdiction; some states require only a minimum of 120 credit hours in order to sit.
 Check with your state or jurisdiction board for more information.

 If you have already graduated and have not signed up to take the CPA exam, do so as soon as possible and start studying.

 An important consideration in deciding where to take the exam is continuing professional education (CPE) requirements.
 Most state boards require CPE to renew a license to practice.
 Many accountants take the CPA examination, obtain the experience necessary to become licensed to practice public accounting, subsequently leave public accounting, and do not maintain their CPE requirements.
 If you are not going to practice public accounting or do not need a license to practice public accounting, you may wish to sit for the CPA exam in a state that has a CPA certificate separate from its license to practice and where CPE requirements apply only to the license to practice.

-Seven jurisdictions (Alabama, Connecticut, Hawaii, Kansas, Montana, Nebraska, and Oklahoma) issue CPA certificates that are separate from the license to practice.
+Six jurisdictions (Alabama, Connecticut, Hawaii, Kansas, Nebraska, and Oklahoma) issue CPA certificates that are separate from the license to practice.
 Some of these states do not require public accounting experience to receive the CPA certificate, do not require CPE of their CPA certificate holders, and/or do not require residency to sit for the CPA exam.
 Contact the individual state board for more information.